 Social media addiction is real.

-According to a recent study, 18 percent of social media users can’t go a few hours without checking Facebook.
-Social media can be distracting you from your daily grind, but it’s quite easy to fall victim to the trap of constantly checking your newsfeeds for updates.
+It’s quite easy to fall victim to the trap of constantly checking your newsfeeds for updates.
+18 percent of social media users can’t go a few hours without checking Facebook.
 Working in a busy environment may add to that desire to lose yourself in an online world.

 Social media could end up becoming your borderline addiction.